 Tip: You can choose to remove the chicken from the broth as soon as it is tender.
 Carefully remove the chicken pieces as soon as they are tender and no longer pink.
 Cool slightly and remove the meat.
 Return the bones to the stockpot and continue to cook for the remaining cooking time.
 Set aside the chicken to cool.

 Strain the broth through two layers of 100-percent-cotton cheesecloth layered in a colander set over a large bowl.
 Discard the vegetables and seasonings.

 Tip: Taste the broth and adjust the seasonings if needed.
 For a more concentrated broth, return the broth to the pot and bring to boiling.
 Reduce heat and simmer, uncovered, until it reaches the desired flavor.

 If using broth while hot, skim off the fat.
 To use a fat-separating pitcher, let the fat rise to the top, then pour the broth from the spout.
 Or use a spoon to skim away the fat floating on the surface.

-Chill the broth about 6 hours, then lift off the fat layer with a spoon.
+If you're not using the broth immediately, chill the broth about 6 hours, then lift off the fat layer with a spoon.
 Place the broth in a container.
-Cover and chill for up to 3 days or freeze for up to 6 months.
+Cover and chill up to 3 days or freeze up to 6 months.

 When the chicken pieces are cool enough to handle, remove the meat by pulling it off with your fingers or using a paring knife.
 Chop the meat, discarding the bones.
 Place the meat in a container.
-Cover and chill for up to 3 days or freeze for up to 6 months.
-You can add the chicken back to the broth when making soup, such as Chicken-Noodle Soup or Kale, Lentil & Chicken Soup.
-Or save it to use in a chicken potpie see Deep-Dish Chicken Pot Pie: , a pasta dish, or a casserole.
+Cover and chill up to 3 days or freeze up to 6 months.
+You can add the chicken to the broth when making soup, such as Chicken-Noodle Soup or Kale, Lentil & Chicken Soup.
+Or save it to use in a Chicken Pot Pie, a pasta dish, or a casserole.